bomonike/bomonike.github.io/norway.md

    * https://www.wikiwand.com/en/Elling
    * <a target="_blank" href="https://www.justwatch.com/us/movie/trolls">Trolls</a> (2016) Dreamworks $3.79 rent
    * <a target="_blank" href="https://www.justwatch.com/us/movie/trolls-world-tour">Trolls World Tour</a> (2020) Dreamworks $3.79 rent
+   * Amazon Prime: <a target="_blank" href="https://www.imdb.com/title/tt4353996/">The King's Choice</a> (English subtitles) "April 1940.
+Norway has been invaded by Germany and the royal family and government have fled into the interior.
+The German envoy to Norway tries to negotiate a peace.
+Ultimately, the decision on Norway's future will rest with the king."

 On Freevee (with commercials):
    * <a target="_blank" href="https://www.imdb.com/title/tt10147580/">"Three Wishes for Cinderella"</a> <em lang="no">Tre nøtter til Askepott</em> (2021) "A Cinderella story: in snow-heavy forests the heroine battles against her evil stepmother for her dream of meeting the handsome prince.
 This is a breathtaking ride featuring brilliant archery and a gorgeous palace ball."